vbhat1976/terraform-workshop/exercises/3/README.md

 "terraform apply" is subsequently run.
 ```

-From the above output, we can see that terraform will create a single S3 bucket.
-An important line to note is the one
+From the above output, we can see that terraform will create a single S3 object in our bucket.
+An important line
-beginning with "Plan:".
+to note is the one beginning with "Plan:".
 We see that 1 resource will be created, 0 will be changed, and 0 destroyed.
-Terraform is
-designed to detect when there is configuration drift in resources that it created and then intelligently determine
+Terraform is designed to detect when there is configuration drift in resources that it created and then intelligently
-how to correct the difference.
+determine how to correct the difference.
 This will be covered in a future exercise.

 ### Apply

-Let's go ahead and let Terraform create the S3 bucket.
+Let's go ahead and let Terraform create the S3 bucket object.
+Maybe try a different method of passing in your `student_alias`
+variable when running the apply:

 ```bash
 terraform apply